 I wanted Amplify to help marketeers upskill and network, especially outside of Dublin, and I succeeded- I ran Cork’s first digital marketing conference with 250 attendees, of whom, 89% stating they ‘got what they wanted out of the conference’.

 Since then, I have (on my own) organised 2 successful annual conferences and our first seminars in Limerick last month, we have had over 587 paid attendees with a solid plan for 2019 – 7 nationwide seminars and a bigger and better annual conference.

 But none the less, I made many mistakes and continue to learn and grow – here is a candid list of things that I have learned:

 Quality of Speakers Content

 Ensure Speakers have specific areas of expertise so their presentation will be unique and relevant to the audience.
 Give them guidelines of what structure you want .
-I am now making sure speakers give 5 ‘how to’ strategies, 5 real life case studies and 5 trends and tips.
+Have a 60 second elevator pitch at the beginning for them to talk about themselves and their company.
+I am now making sure speakers give 5 ‘how to’ strategies, 3 real life case studies and 5 trends and tips.
 So the audience get real practical value from the talks, not just inspiration.

 Engage with suitable sponsors well in advance!